highfield-country-park/highfield-country-park.github.io/about.md

 In 2008 Highfield Country Park was designated a Local Nature Reserve, providing a protected habitat for many animal and plant species.

+Our current Chair is Alex - aleccowan@hotmail.co.uk

+Our current secretary is Jane - janesebire@yahoo.co.uk

 ### History

 The land was used to extract clay for the manufacture of bricks for the building industry.
 The clay pit and brickworks existed at the start of the 20th century, and by the 1950s was being operated by the Jackson Brick Company.